Ceramlock Coated Aircraft

 The entire aircraft is coated with Ceramlock.
 The finish remains extremely lustrous despite its age.
 Coated in 2011, the aircraft is on its original coat with no application of any kind to the coating, just regular maintenance washes.

 The Type R “Mystery Ships” were a series of wire-braced, low-wing racing airplanes built by the Travel Air company in the late 1920s and early 1930s.
-They were so called, because the first three aircraft of the series (R614K, R613K, B11D) were built entirely in secrecy.
-In total, five Type Rs were built and flown by some of the most notable flyers of the day, including Jimmy Doolittle, Doug Davis, Frank Hawks, and Pancho Barnes, not only in races but also at air shows across the United States, and most notably, by Hawks in Europe.
 The first “Mystery Ship”, NR614K (Race No. 31), was designed for both closed-course and long-distance racing.
 R614K was destroyed when it caught fire before the 1931 Thompson Trophy race.
 The plane has since undergone a complete restoration with the application of Ceramlock and now resides at the Beechcraft Heritage Museum in Tullahoma, Tennessee.

 Virtually handcrafted and custom-built, the model 17 had been an expensive airplane to build since its introduction in 1932.